Dog Bite Compensation Claims

 - Q: What is the law surrounding dog bites?

-- A: In the UK, the Dangerous Dogs Act 1991 is the law that governs this area.
+- A: In the UK, the Animals Act 1971 is the law that governs this area.
 Under this legislation, owners have a legal responsibility to keep their dogs under control.
 A dog is considered to be out of control if it has injured someone or made someone worry about becoming injured.
 This applies whether the dog is in a public or private place – including the owner’s home.

 - Q: I’ve been bitten by a dog, what should I do?